 Who is the Custom X Most Suited to?

 The Custom X is a great board for anyone who likes their riding aggressive.
 Anyone who wants to ride the whole-mountain but wants to really carve it up and get their elbows low and generate some speed and have access to some serious pop.

-Not for the exclusively backcountry rider because the float in powder isn’t that great.
+Not for the exclusively freerider because the float in powder isn’t that great.
 Also not for the beginner at all – way too aggressive for that.
 Also not for an intermediate rider – This is really an advanced and up board.
 And also not a jibber.

 This board is really for those advanced to expert riders who want to carve all day at speed and hit some pretty aggressive lines.